kparlar/stockwatcher/README.md

     * Assertion: Sinon-Chai

 ## Api End Points
-For detailed api check Swagger please, swagger annotation is used in this project.
+Swagger annotation is used in this project.
 You can check it from this link, http://localhost:8010/swagger-ui.html#/ Also here is the screenshot for swagger.